ftm1337/docs/docs/elCHR/Fees/Fees.md

 - Performance Fees

 ## Protocol-owned Liquidity
-Half of the 13.37% of ETH will buyback eTHENA from the market and be matched with the other half to create liquidity tokens of the elCHR/WETH pair at Chronos DEX.
+Half of the 13.37% of ETH will buyback elCHR from the market and be matched with the other half to create liquidity tokens of the elCHR/WETH pair at Chronos DEX.